-Histopathological changes in proventiculus are distortion of normal architecture of tissue (Fig. 10).
-Necrosis and haemorrhages around the gland, Globular destruction of the proventiculus (Fig.11).
-Severe epithelial layer destruction in the proventiculus (Fig. 12).
+Histopathological changes in proventiculus are distortion of normal architecture of tissue (Fig:11).
+Necrosis and haemorrhages around the gland, globular destruction of the proventiculus (Fig:12).
+Severe epithelial layer destruction in the proventiculus (Fig: 13).
+Haemorrhage in the proventiculur section(Fig:14).